Writer's Guidelines

 ABOUT STEP

-STEP is a project of the City of Sebastopol, produced by
+STEP is a project of the City of Sebastopol,

-local volunteers as a contribution to our community.
-We produce a
+produced by local volunteers as a contribution to our

-2-page newsletter, The Next STEP (TNS), which is distributed in all
+(TNS), which is distributed in all City of Sebastopol water

-City of Sebastopol water bills.
-TNS educates people about the risks
+bills.
+TNS educates people about the risks of common

-of common household toxics and what the less-toxic alternatives are.
+household toxics and what the less-toxic alternatives are.

-Our mission is to reduce local use of, and exposure to, toxics.
-We
+Our mission is to reduce local use of, and exposure to,

-now entering our fourth year of this exciting and innovative project.
+email (PDF).
+We're now entering our nineteenth year of this

-For more information, including back issues, see <www.healthyworld.org/STEP.html>.
+including back issues, see www.healthyworld.org/STEPAbout.html.

-All articles are written on a volunteer basis, to contribute towards
+All articles are written on a volunteer basis, to contribute

-a better world for all.
+towards a better world for all.

 TIMING

 The Next STEP is produced 6 times a year.
-The issues are
+The

-Jan/Feb, March/April, May/June, July/Aug, Sept/Oct, and Nov/Dec.
-Our
+issues are Jan/Feb, March/April, May/June, July/Aug,

-production month is the month before - e.g., Feb, April, June, Aug,
+before - e.g., Feb, April, June, Aug, Oct, and Dec.
+Get us

-ideas before then.
-We go final about mid-month.
-If a topic is timely
+about mid-month.
+If a topic is timely and relevant, we can

-and relevant, we can sometimes fit it in closer to the deadline.
+sometimes fit it in closer to the deadline.

 AUDIENCE/DISTRIBUTION

-TNS is mailed in water bills to reach most City of
+TNS is mailed in water bills to reach most City

-audience - and this is an important part of our style.
-We want to
+mainstream audience - and this is an important part of our

-bring mainstream people useful information about toxics issues.
+style.
+We want to bring mainstream people useful information

 ARTICLE LENGTH

 A key factor is our limited space.
-We have one double-sided page,
+We have one double-sided

-are short!
-A typical article is about 250 words.
-We often have
+etc. So articles are short!
+A typical article is about 250

-shorter information boxes, announcements, and quick information
+announcements, and quick information (50-150 words).
+We

-are longer, say 500 words, with 800 words being quite long.
+longer, say 500 words, with 800 words being quite long.

 WRITING STYLE